 In restaurants and office apartments, it’s all about a combination glass, leather, plastic, and metal.
 Asymmetry of the corners, niches, lines, and walls and geometric shapes are all the rave.
 You can also try round window and door openings.

 There is also a trend about sticking to primary colors to combat the rather dull and old-school look that brown and maroon give off.
 The best of which are silver, red, bright accents, black & white, grey, yellow, or light green.
 These principles also apply to your home.
+Increasing emphasis being places on mental health may see items like sensory furniture from Knightsbridge Furniture become commonplace in everyday homes.

 Also, nothing says futuristic more than a giant flat-screen TV.
 However, on the other hand, nothing says old-school more than bulky cathode ray tube (CRT) TVs.
 So, pack up that old piece of junk and leave it on the driveway and get yourself a better viewing experience.
 “Like what?” you may ask.
 Well here are two of our suggestions.